The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The proof of the convexity theorem

-\subsection{The proof of the convexity theorem}
+\section{The proof of the convexity theorem}

-A {\em convex open cone} $V$ is a convex subset of $\bR^{n+1}$ containing the origin $\mathcal{O}$ in the boundary.
-Any segment containing $\mathcal{O}$ with a point of the cone can be extended to an open ray in the cone containing the point.
-A {\em properly convex open cone} is a convex cone so that its closure do not contain a pair of $v, -v$ for a nonzero vector in $\bR^{n+1}$.
+Recall that a {\em convex open cone} $V$ is a convex cone of $\bR^{n+1}$ containing the origin $O$ in the boundary.
+Recall that a {\em properly convex open cone} is a convex cone so that its closure does not contain a pair of $v, -v$ for a nonzero vector in $\bR^{n+1}$.
 Equivalently, it does not contain a complete affine line in its interior.

-A dual convex cone $V^*$ to a convex open cone is a subset of $\bR^{n+1 *}$ given by the condition $\phi \in V^*$ if and only if $\phi(v)> 0$ for all $v \in \clo(V)$.
+A dual convex cone $V^*$ to a convex open cone is a subset of $\bR^{n+1 *}$ given by the condition $\phi \in V^*$ if and only if $\phi(v)> 0$ for all $v \in \clo(V) -\{O\}$.